pavittarsingh315/MonGo-Rest-Api/README.md

 1. Created a user model.
 2. Created a function that will handle user routes.
 3. Created a user response struct.

+## Fourth Commit

+1. Created a route to create a user.